-To give effect to the above directives, but still ensure that rates and tariffs are affordable, repairs and maintenance was budgeted at 1% above CPI over the 2016/17 MTREF, as opposed to 3% above CPI in previous years.
+To give effect to the above directives, repairs and maintenance was budgeted at 3% above CPI over the 2015/16 MTREF.

-The graph below shows the increasing expenditure trend on repairs and maintenance from 2014/15 and projected up until 2018/19.
+The graph below shows the increasing expenditure trend on repairs and maintenance from 2013/14 and projected to 2017/18.

-Figure 7.6: Increasing expenditure trend on repairs and maintenance from 2014/15 and projected up until 2018/19 f) Operating financing of capital
+Figure 7.6: Increasing expenditure trend on repairs and maintenance from 2013/14 and projected to 2017/18 f) Operating financing of capital